David Weidman

 David Weidman (June 28, 1921 – August 6, 2014) was an American animator, animation artist and silkscreen print artist known for his mid-century modern works, including posters, prints and ceramics.
 Weidman began his career in animation as a background artist during the 1950s and 1960s.
 During his later life, Weidman's silkscreens were featured in the sets of the AMC television series, Mad Men, which revived interest in his work.
 In 2010, the Los Angeles Times referred to Weidman as possibly "the most famous unknown artist."

 Weidman was born in the Belvedere Gardens section of present-day East Los Angeles on June 28, 1921.
 He initially attended Garfield High School, but transferred to Manual Arts High School to focus on an art career.
 He received a scholarship to Otis Art Institute, but never attended because of the outbreak of World War II, which led to his enlistment in the United States Navy.
 He used the GI Bill to enroll at Jepson Art Institute following the war.
 He met his future wife, Dorothy, at Jepson, where she was a silkscreen instructor.
 The couple married in 1953.

 Weidman began his career with animator John Hubley.
 He then became a background artist and painter at United Productions of America, better known as UPA.
 He is credited with helping UPA develop the "distinctive modern style" which became a hallmark of the animation studio's productions.
 His television series and special credits with UPA animation included The Famous Adventures of Mr. Magoo, The Gerald McBoing-Boing Show and Mister Magoo's Christmas Carol (1962).
 Aside from his work at UPA, Weidman also worked on television shorts for Crusader Rabbit, Popeye, and Fractured Fairy Tales.

-David Weidman briefly left animation after to focus on silkscreening after becoming frustrated with a group-centered animation process.
+David Weidman briefly left animation to focus on silkscreening after becoming frustrated with a group-centered animation process.
 Weidman developed a blotting process to create original works.
 In a 2013 interview with Greater Long Beach, he described how he utilized pictures of objects or blocks of color with "varying degrees of transparency."
 His prints often mimic the backdrops he painted for 1960s era animated cartoons.
 He opened a small gallery and workshop located behind a liquor store on La Cienega Boulevard in Los Angeles.
 He gained a corporate clientele, who used his prints in hotels and other public buildings.
 However, he disliked having to tailor his work, telling Find Art in a 2014 interview, "When clients began dictating to me the color and the subject, they took me off my rails."
 He created thousands of silkscreens, but few were purchased by collectors.
 Some works were priced as low as ten dollars.
 His printing shop gradually transformed into a custom framing business.